 - when and where the hearing will be held

-- the form of intervention (written submission only or both written submission and oral presentation on the day of the hearing or if it is a closed session, no intervention)
+- the form of intervention, if interventions are invited (written submission only or both written submission and oral presentation on the day of the hearing)

-- deadlines for submitting documents to the Commission Secretariat prior to the hearing if public intervention is permitted
+- deadlines for submitting requests to participate to the Commission Registry if public intervention is permitted

-Public hearing agendas are available on our website before the public hearing.
-The hearing agenda lists the time when the subject matter you are interested in is scheduled to be heard and the order of the interventions.
-Note that the Commission Secretariat sets the order in which the interventions will be heard in such a way to allow a fair and expeditious process.
+Public hearing agendas are available on the CNSC website before the public hearing.
+The hearing agenda lists the time when the matters are scheduled to be heard and the order of the interventions.
+Note that the Commission Registry sets the order in which the interventions will be heard.

 - Date modified: